raycast/extensions/extensions/laravel-tips/README.md

 ![Search](metadata/2.png)

-# How to use
+## How to use

 This extension is required [godruoyi/laravel-tips](https://github.com/godruoyi/laravel-tips) project. we use the built-in `laraveltips` by default, you can also install it manually and configure the `Binary Path` in the extension settings.

 ![Initial set-up](metadata/3.png)

+## Development

+Clone this repo and install it locally in developer mode.

+You will need to have [Node.js](https://nodejs.org) and [pnpm](https://pnpm.io/) installed.

+1. Clone this repo `git clone https://github.com/godruoyi/laravel-tips-raycast.git`
+2. Go to the folder `cd laravel-tips-raycast`
+3. Install dependencies `pnpm install`
+4. Go to Raycast, run `Import Extension` and select the folder

+## License

+MIT License